shishkina/react-lifting-state/README.md

     - the quote becomes featured
     - and changes its background to tan.

-THis will make use of conditional rendering we've talked about a couple of times.
+This will make use of conditional rendering we've talked about a couple of times.
 We'll also need to do a couple of things:

 - Add a `featureQuote` method in the `Quote` component
 - Give the `Quote` component state